1

 - Alarm generation and prioritization

-- Event logs for incident analysis
+- Event logs for incident review

 - Trending of cell behavior over time